bgkj88/cmcnally/README.md

 [Find me on LinkedIn](http://linkedin.com/catharinemcnally "Find me on LinkedIn")

+### GitHub Actions for Project Board Management

+We have introduced new GitHub actions to our repository to automate the management of issue status labels and ensure timely updates and notifications.
+These actions are designed to:

+- **Update Status Labels**: Automatically updates the status labels of issues at specified frequencies:
+  - One status label is updated once a year.
+  - The second status label is updated twice a year.
+  - The third status label is updated every quarter.

+- **Notify Assignees**: Sends notifications to the assignee and @cmcnally when an issue's status label is marked as "not started".

+#### Viewing Label Changes

+To view the changes in status labels, you can check the insights tab for a graph of label updates over time.
+Alternatively, for a more interactive view, you can use a mermaid.js view within a discussion post.
+Instructions on setting up and viewing these graphs are available in our repository's wiki.

 <!--
 **cmcnally/cmcnally** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.